-The reason we want to limit our main points is simple.
-An old Chinese proverb says, “Man who chase after two rabbits catch none.”
+An old Chinese proverb says, “Man who chases after two rabbits catch none.”
 It’s the same with speaking.
-If we cover ten different items in a cursory fashion, our audience is likely to remember none of them.
-But if we focus on one main item and support our idea with evidence, our audience is more likely to retain the information.
+If we focus on one main item and support our idea with evidence, our audience is more likely to retain the information.

-Whether you are in a meeting, or any presentation really, the whole reason for narrowing your points down to just a few main topics, is that this process makes the conclusion so much easier.
-If you have narrowed your topic down to three key points, then your conclusion could be as simple as a summary.
-“So in summary, my three main points are 1, 2, and 3.”
-By doing your conclusion this way, you are refreshing the memory of your audience as well as tying a nice bow around the information you just presented to them.
+Whether you are in a meeting, or any presentation really, the whole reason for narrowing your points down to just a few points, is that this process makes the conclusion so much easier.
+If you do this your conclusion could be as simple as a summary.
+“So in summary, my main points were…” By doing your conclusion this way, you are refreshing the memory of your audience as well as tying a nice bow around the information you just presented to them.

 Whichever way you decide to conclude, prepare your final words in advance and be clear and concise.
 Limit your conclusion to just a couple of sentences and you will have great success.